numbleroot/i3blocks-go/README.md

 **battery**: Consults three files located at `/sys/class/power_supply/` to simply show a conditionally colored battery icon and your machine's current charge percentage.
 Exclude this blocklet if your machine does not feature a battery.

+**volume**: Executes `amixer sget Master` and extracts volume level in percent as well as whether your speakers are currently muted.
+Outputs fitting icon and volume level.

 **date-time**: Displays current date and time formatted as `yyyy-mm-dd hh:mm`.
 If you would like to see seconds as well, append flag `-showSeconds` to `command`.